“Nearly all musicians’ injuries are preventable.”

-Nearly all musicians’ injuries are preventable.” > > The Dangers of Overuse > > Injury risk spikes because students tend to suddenly increase their practice time as they prepare for auditions, > participate in lengthy rehearsals and otherwise pursue their musical passions. > > Such abrupt increases overwork delicate tissues, producing small traumas that can escalate to tendonitis, vocal strain, > muscle pain, and other overuse injuries. > > See Chapters 12 & 13 of The Musician’s Way for more about the nature of musicians’ injuries and ways to prevent them. > > Fortunately, if musicians know how to pace themselves, they can increase their practice time in stages and minimize the > risk of injury – not only at the start of festivals and semesters but also during other high-risk periods such as when > recitals approach or auditions loom. > > Ideally, musicians would be able to maintain consistent levels of practice so that surges in playing or singing time > wouldn’t arise.
+The Dangers of Overuse

+Injury risk spikes because students tend to suddenly increase their practice time as they prepare for auditions and competitions, participate in lengthy rehearsals, and otherwise pursue their musical passions.

+Such abrupt increases overwork delicate tissues, producing small traumas that can escalate to tendonitis, vocal strain, muscle pain, and other overuse injuries.

+See Chapters 12 & 13 of The Musician’s Way for more about the nature of musicians’ injuries and ways to prevent them.

+Fortunately, if musicians know how to pace themselves, they can increase their practice time in stages and minimize the risk of injury – not only at the start of festivals and semesters but also during other high-risk periods such as when recitals approach or auditions loom.

+Ideally, musicians would be able to maintain consistent levels of practice so that surges in playing or singing time wouldn’t arise.
 But, in reality, most performers find themselves faced with periods when they need to practice more.